Mehboudi/Pendulom_clocks/Thermodynamics/variable_nc/Readme.md

-# This is optimal if you want to fix n_hm and run the code through values of n_c.
+# This is optimal if you want to fix n_h, and run the code through values of n_c.

 # Thermodynamics
 Here, we want to calculate the thermodynamics quantities.
 We do as follows: